 Candidates who achieve at least Grade C in all mandatory components and who do not meet the criteria for Distinction will be awarded a Pass in the Scottish Science Baccalaureate.

-Candidates may choose two science courses, or one science course and one technology course from the following lists:
+Candidates may choose two Core courses, or one Core course and one Broadening course from the following lists: